Banking Bank Reviews

 Learn More

-Besides receiving payments from friends, Cash App offers a variety of banking features to its users.
-Here's what you need to know:
+Besides receiving payments from friends, Cash App offers a variety of banking features to its users, including the Cash Card and direct deposit.
+(More details above)

-Cash App Investing lets you invest in fractional shares of stocks and ETFs for as little as $1 with no commission fees.
+Cash App Investing enables you to invest in fractional shares of stocks and ETFs for as little as $1 with no commission fees.
 This feature is available only to U.S. residents who are 18 years or older.
-To sign up, you need to tell Cash App your full name, date of birth, Social Security number, address, and employment information.
+To sign up, you need to provide Cash App with your full name, date of birth, Social Security number, address, and employment information.

-If you’re new to investing, learn more about how to invest money.
+If you’re new to investing, be sure to learn the basics of how to invest money before diving in.

 Cash App also supports cryptocurrency.
 However, the only cryptocurrency it supports is Bitcoin, which you can buy and sell within the app.
 You can also deposit Bitcoin or withdraw it to an external wallet.